 Celebrating Environmental Awareness Month

-Life is full of connections and, I didn’t realise when I spoke to Tolga’s girlfriend Hannah, at Muddy Stilettos Award Ceremony when I received my certificate for Best Jeweller and Winner for Gloucestershire and Worcestershire, that we’d be working on this important campaign together.
-Tolga is my Brand Ambassador for the September Campaign so I asked him to tell me more about what he is passionate about, plus a little more about how he arrived on this journey of discovery and what he loves most about his piece of Silver Nutshell Jewellery.
+Life is full of connections and, I didn’t realise when I spoke to Tolga’s girlfriend Hannah, at the Muddy Stilettos Award Ceremony, where I received my certificate for Best Jeweller and Winner for Gloucestershire and Worcestershire, that we’d be working on this important campaign together.
+Tolga is my Brand Ambassador for the September Campaign, so I asked him to tell me more about what he is passionate about, plus a little more about how he arrived on this journey of discovery and what he loves most about his piece of Silver Nutshell Jewellery.

 Tell us a little about yourself?

 Working with wildlife and nature was my destiny

 My name is Tolga Aktas, and I’m a conservation biologist, writer, and photojournalist whose main interests range between conservation biology, ecology, rewilding, human population growth, and global food security.
 These interests and important topics are excellent opportunities to create stories with strong narratives which help protect the planet’s natural environment and provide a future where humans can co-exist with wildlife, nature, and each other.

 I was born in London, and have lived there for the majority of my life.
 I’ve been passionate about the natural world from a very young age, which led me to eventually pursue a career in wildlife biology, ecology and conservation.
 Before that, I had to go through a career change from electrical engineering to finally realise that working with wildlife and nature was my destiny and the plan for my life.